 Testing for GERD

 The symptoms of GERD and Acid Reflux are similar but you can view GERD as the second phase of acid reflux.
-To properly diagnose and treat your GERD symptoms, Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; may require non-surgical testing.
+To properly diagnose and treat your GERD symptoms, board certified physicians Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin Parikh, Dr. Long B. Nguyen, and providers Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; may require non-surgical testing.
 The most common procedures performed to diagnose GERD are

 GERD Treatment Options